ANUJT65/bharatkelaadlokenaam/README.md

 - Continuous interaction between teachers and students through live classes and stored resources.
 - Teachers receive data on student interactions to adjust teaching strategies.
 - Students have efficient access to AI-generated resources, enhancing the overall learning experience.
+- Government gets data of the students and the resources needed for their better learning experience,
+- so that they could enhance the infrastructure in these remote areas.

 ## **METHODOLOGY TECH STACK**